FernandoBasso/devnotes/content/Text Editors/Emacs Survival Guide.md

 `META` can also be gotten by typing and releasing `Esc` or `Ctrl+[`.

+The place in the text where the cursor is is called “point“, because that is is the point where the cursor is in the text 😉.

 `C-x C-c` to close Emacs.

 `C-g` to quit or cancel a partially entered command.